Properties that match the following criteria are required by law to have a licence:

 Existing licence holders will be sent renewal applications by post prior to the expiry of their licence.
-You can also download fee information, guidance notes and application forms.
+You can also download fee information, guidance notes and application forms for renewing your license.

-Please note that an application is not valid without the correct fee/documentation.
+Please note that an application is not valid without the correct fee and relevant documentation.
 Only the current licence holder can renew the licence as they are non-transferable.

 In order to benefit from the reduced licence fee, the full renewal application form must be received prior to the current licence expiring.